Biodiversity Strategy

 We are working in several partnerships with local and regional organisations including Durham Wildlife Trust, the Wear Rivers Trust, RSPB, Natural England and the Woodland Trust.
 We also participate in national and international networks to share good practice on our Nature and Biodiversity activities for the benefit of Durham and the wider world.

-We are also working in collaboration for shared land ecosystems with our direct neighbours, including Durham County Council, Dean and Chapter, Houghall College, Durham School and local residents.
+Durham also works in collaboration for shared land ecosystems with our direct neighbours, including Durham County Council, Dean and Chapter, East Durham College Houghall Campus, Durham School, Durham Cathedral, and local residents.
+This has been on a range of projects and initiatives including collaborating on eradication of invasive species; creation of the Durham City Green Corridor; swift calling and habitat creation.

 Education